paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 (2) In determining the workforce mix between civilian and military personnel, the Secretary of a military department shall reserve military personnel for the performance of the functions that, in the estimation of the Secretary, are required to be performed by military personnel in order to achieve national defense goals or in order to enable the proper functioning of the military department.
 In making workforce decisions, the Secretary shall account for the relative budgetary impact of military versus civilian personnel in determining the functions required to be performed by military personnel.

+**(h) Report to Congressional Defense Committees.—** Not later than 1 year after the date of the enactment of this subsection and annually thereafter, the Secretary of Defense shall submit a report to the congressional defense committees containing the analysis conducted pursuant to subsection (b).

 ### Statutory Notes

+#### References in Text
+The date of the enactment of this subsection, referred to in subsec. (h), is the date of enactment of Pub.
+L. 119–60, which was approved Dec.
+18, 2025.

 #### Prior Provisions
 Provisions similar to those in this section were contained in [section 115(b)(5) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section115/b/5&num=0&edition=prelim), prior to repeal by Pub.
 L. 101–510, § 1483(a).

 #### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60, § 1107(b), inserted “, or conduct any reductions or realignments that occur outside the normal programming process (including ad hoc, immediate, or unprogrammed changes) of 50 employees or more implemented before or after the submission of the annual budget request,” after “full-time equivalent levels”.

+Subsec. (h).
+Pub.
+L. 119–60, § 1107(c), added subsec. (h).

 2023—Subsec. (c)(2).
 Pub.
 L. 118–31 inserted at end “The Secretary of Defense shall ensure that the requirements determination, planning, programming, and budgeting conducted under this paragraph considers all components of the total force (including active and reserve military, the civilian workforce, and contract support) in a holistic manner—” and added subpars.
 (A) and (B).

 2021—Subsec. (b).
 Pub.
 L. 116–283, § 912, inserted at end “The Secretary may not reduce the civilian workforce programmed full-time equivalent levels unless the Secretary conducts an appropriate analysis of the impacts of such reductions on workload, military force structure, lethality, readiness, operational effectiveness, stress on the military force, and fully burdened costs.”